andrewcooke/pytyp/pytyp.rst

 idea of "adding types" to Python.

 However, the work described here does not implement, or advocate, a static type system.
-Instead, it builds on ideas already present in the language (ABCs, type annotations, ``is­instance()``) to add optional features that respect the language semantics.
+Instead, it builds on ideas already present in the language — ABCs, type annotations, ``is­instance()`` — to add optional features that respect the language semantics.
 For example, ``Rec(int, str)`` can describe a ``dict`` with keys ``1`` and ``2``, a tuple, a even a list of length 2; no structure is imposed on the user beyond the attribute–based protocol